The 7 principles

 It is a group therapy based on 1:3 ratio (aquatic bodyworker : participants).

 The therapeutic activity can hold a larger amount of participants in the group and have variety of group activities.
-2. The use of a wide line of accessories supporting therapeutic activity 3.
+2. The use of a wide line of accessories supporting the therapeutic activity 3.
 Free Independent floating of the receivers during the therapeutic activity

 There are 3 segments within the float class related to the 7 principles: A. Sequence of movements - to relax, “open and expand” the participant body alignment.
 B. Aquatic Bodywork - combination of “guiding hands” and “hands on work” to create relief and release in the participant body toward deeper relaxation and meditation.
 C. Independent floating - a moment to connect and integrate into one’s self.